ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 ### ThePeerNet

 - Business Description/idea/model:

+A podcast network as a service.
+Also the media/broadcast division of TSYS Group.

-- Current status of the business
+- Current status of the business:

+- Multiple podcast episodes created for the initial show of the podcast network.
+- ReachableCEO is streaming and creating lots of content for turning into free / paid tiers for The ReachableCEO show.

 - Costs/sale price/margins etc:
+- Operating costs are quite low.
+- Content production / acquisition / development costs can be high.

-- Level of development effort
+- Level of (custom) development effort:

+Very low.

+- Umbrel handles value 4 value.
+- Castopod handles the podcast creation.
+- KNEL hosts the downloads and ancillary services (open streaming platform, craig , ad server etc).

-### RackRental
+### Starting Line Productions / RackRental

 - Business Description/idea/model:

+A private, invite only maker space and (open to all non sanctioned / embargoed persons) network testing lab.
+Very well equipped.
+Soup to nuts small (consumer)(electronics) product prototyping/fabrication and network certification study lab.

-- Current status of the business
+- Current status of the business:

+Physical build out is almost complete.
+We’ve had alpha / beta customers and paying customers.

 - Costs/sale price/margins etc:
-- Level of development effort

-### Starting Line Productions

-- Business Description/idea/model:
-- Current status of the business
-- Costs/sale price/margins etc:
+Substantial capital costs have been incurred for the build out by Wyble Family Office LLC and would need to be recouped before a profit can be turned.

-- Level of development effort
+- Level of development effort:

+Low to Moderate.

+Can utilize the bookme plugin and some web hooks to KNEL services for provisioning access etc.

 ### sol-calc